top of page

 I’ve watched people be inspired to sew, to mend, to create.
 I’ve seen tears when an upcycled piece reminded someone of a loved one.
 I’ve heard friends cheer loudly for each other in the shop.
 Countless people have sat in the Red Chair or stood at the desk and shared their stories; designers, customers, and everyone in between.
 Welded Hanger became a place for connection, creativity, and emotional truth.

-Looking ahead to 2026, this first post marks the beginning of a larger story.
-Starting in January, we’ll continue to expand the upcycle movement through upcycled fashion from local designers, while deepening the heart of Welded Hanger through thoughtful conversations around fashion, creativity, upcycling, and the human stories that shape us.
+As we look forward to 2026, this first post marks the beginning of a larger story.
+Starting in January, we’ll continue to expand the upcycle movement through upcycled fashion from local designers.
+We will deepen the heart of Welded Hanger through thoughtful conversations around fashion, creativity, upcycling, and the human stories that shape us.

 Thank you for reading.